cdobrich/glacier-rsync-encrypted/README.md

 );
 ```

-### Do not lose your database
+### Keep your Database!
+Do NOT lose your Database!

-Currently, there is no way to rebuild it from aws inventory.
+Currently, there is no way to rebuild it from AWS inventory.

 #### Known Issues